-Do you continue to come up with reasons for why college is not a possibility for you?
+Do you continue to come up with reasons for not attending college?
 Here is an article that will show why those reasons are bunk and are most likely just excuses.
-Listed below are the top 6 excuses that people give for not going to college along with the top 6 arguments against those excuses.
+Listed below are the top six reasons people give for not attending college along with the top six arguments against those excuses.

 1. I can’t afford it.